-Stock Cod (Gadus morhua) in Subdivision Vb1 (Faroe Plateau)
+Stock: Faroe Plateau cod (Division Vb1)

-Working Group North Western Working Group (NWWG)
+Working Group: North-Western Working Group

-Created:

-Authors:

-Last updated: May 2015
+Last updated: May 2016

-Last updated by: Petur Steingrund, Lise H. Ofstad
+Last updated by Petur Steingrund, Lise H. Ofstad

 A. General

 A.1.
 Stock definition.

 Extensive tagging experiments on the Faroe Plateau (Strubberg, 1916; 1933; Tåning, 1940; Joensen et al., 2005; unpublished data) during a century strongly suggest that the cod stock on the Faroe Plateau is isolated from other cod stocks, e.g., from cod on the Faroe Bank and cod at Iceland.
 Only around 0.1% of recaptured tagged cod are recaptured in other areas than the Faroe Plateau (Joensen et al., 2005).
 The immigration rate from Iceland is even lower.
 During 1948-86, around 90 000 cod were tagged at Iceland and 11 000 recaptured.
 Of these, five cod were recaptured in Faroese waters and only three of them on the Faroe Plateau (Jónsson, 1996).
 Of cod tagged in the North Sea, one specimen has been recaptured at the Faroes (Bedford, 1966).